Harmony Test Summary

 - In 3% of cases there is no-call result

-- If the NIPT is positive further referral/testing will be needed
+- If the NIPT is high probability, further referral/testing will be needed

 - Take the Harmony Test at City Ultrasound at a competitive price